 Like many other shark species, sandbar sharks give birth to live young.
 Their gestation period ranges from six to 12 months, when the mother gives birth to one to 14 pups per litter.
 Females mature at age 16 or older, and reproduce every two to three years.

 It’s interesting to watch a sandbar shark's eyes track things in its environment, such as other animals and décor, as it swims.

 Learn more about the sandbar shark!
 Did you know that the Chesapeake Bay and Delaware Bay are two of the most important nursery grounds for sandbar sharks in the western North Atlantic?

-Sandbar sharks occur in warm temperate to tropical coastal waters around the globe.
-In the western Atlantic, they range from New England to Brazil.
+Sandbar sharks can be found in warm temperate to tropical coastal waters around the globe, including from New England to Brazil in the western Atlantic.

-Besides humans, sandbar sharks have very few predators.
+Other than humans, adult sandbar sharks have very few predators.
 Their slow growth, late sexual maturity and small number of offspring make this species very sensitive to overfishing and habitat degradation.

 Experience a 4D movie, explore behind the scenes, meet our experts and come face to face with amazing animals.

 Our online shop has the perfect gift for the shark-lover in your life.
 Our original designs feature the iconic blacktip reef shark, sandbar sharks and more.
 Sales from the gift shop support the Aquarium's conservation and animal welfare efforts.